MZehren/ADTOF/README.md

       -h, --help    show this help message and exit

 ### 2. Convert the custom charts to the `PhaseShift` file format
-Rhythm Gaming World lists custom charts for multiple games, but `ADTOF` requires that the charts downloaded are following the `PhaseShift` file format (i.e. a folder containing a *song.ogg* and a *notes.mid* file).
-The charts downloaded in other games' file format can be automatically converted with the software [C3 CON Tools](https://rhythmgamingworld.com/forums/topic/c3-con-tools-v401-8142020-weve-only-just-begun/) (tested on Windows 10).
-The conversion is done with a graphical user interface following the procedure:
+Rhythm Gaming World lists custom charts for different Rhythm games in different formats.
+But `ADTOF` requires that the charts downloaded are following specifically the `PhaseShift` file format (i.e. a folder containing a *song.ogg* and a *notes.mid* file).
+You can easily convert the charts downloaded to the good file format with the software [C3 CON Tools](https://rhythmgamingworld.com/forums/topic/c3-con-tools-v401-8142020-weve-only-just-begun/) (tested on Windows 10).
+After downloading and lauching C3 CON Tools, the conversion is done with a graphical user interface following this procedure:
 1. Click on **Phase Shift Converter**
-2. Click on **Change Input Folder** and select the folder containing the custom charts to convert
+2. Click on **Change Input Folder** and select the folder containing the custom charts previous downloaded
 3. Click on **Begin**

 ### 3. Automatic grooming